 - Document acceptance criteria

-The DED identifies the intent, purpose, audience, format, structure, the approval cycle, and how exceptions will be handled for that artifact.
+The DED identifies the intent, purpose, audience, format, structure, approval cycle, and how exceptions will be handled for that artifact.
 How are we going to deal with changes?
 Who’s going to sign off on this artifact?
-These questions all get address by a DED.
+These questions all get addressed by a DED.

-When a DED model is implemented, I have found, there are immediate being changes in the vendor partner performance.
+When a DED model is implemented, I’ve found there are immediate changes in the vendor partner performance.
 Why?
 Now incentives are aligned to performance.